-Some Seek Guidelines to Reflect Vitamin D’s Benefits – washingtonpost.com This was an interesting article in the Washington Post (link above).
+Some Seek Guidelines to Reflect Vit D’s Benefits – washingtonpost.com This was an interesting article in the Washington Post (link above).
 It discusses both reasons for excitement and reasons for caution about vitamin D and sunshine.

 The most optimistic statement came from Dr. Cedric Garland, a professor of family and preventive medicine at the Universtiy of California at San Diego.
-He said that if people started getting enough vitamin D, “the first thing we’d see is a reduction by 80 percent in the incidence of Typ 1 diabetes.
+He said that if people started getting enough D, “the first thing we’d see is a reduction by 80 percent in the incidence of Type 1 diabetes.
 The next thing we’d see is a reduction by about 75 percent of all invasive cancers combined, as well as similar reductions in colon cancer and breast cancer, and probably about a 25 percent reduction in ovarian cancer.”

-As reported in the Vitamin Sunshine post here, about 40 percent of American babies and toddlers, and about 40 percent of American teens had suboptimal levels of vitamin D when tested.
+As reported in the Vitamin Sunshine post here, about 40 percent of American babies and toddlers, and about 40 percent of American teens had suboptimal levels of D when tested.

 It’s a sunny, summer day in California.
 I think I’ll go outside for a bit with the kids…